exasol/data-science-examples/tutorials/machine-learning/sagemaker-extension/tutorial.md

 ### 2.1 Installation

-In order to use SageMaker Extension, it is necessary to install the  built archive provided, upload the given SageMaker-Extension Container into BucketFS and then activate the uploaded container in Exasol.
-These pre-packages releases are available in the [Releases](https://github.com/exasol/sagemaker-extension/releases) of the Github repository.
+In order to use the Exasol SageMaker Extension, it is necessary to install the python package of the Extension , upload the given SageMaker-Extension Container into BucketFS and then activate the uploaded container in Exasol.
+These pre-packaged releases are available in the [Releases](https://github.com/exasol/sagemaker-extension/releases) of the Github repository.